HOW TO THROW A STRESS FREE KID’S BIRTHDAY PARTY

 4.)
 MAKE THE FOOD EASY

-You could also choose to have the party catered.
+Another option is to have the party catered.
 This is a super low-stress option but not the cheapest.
 The upside is that they usually take care of all the utensils, heating trays, and they clean up.
 It doesn’t get much easier than that! 😊

 5.)
 CUPCAKES INSTEAD OF CAKE